MaiM0hamed/Agentic-AI-Web-Search-File-System-Python-REPL-to-Your-Assistant/README.md

 Evaluation feedback

-Flags for user input
+Flags indicating whether user input is needed

-⚠️ Safety & Usage Notes
+Safety and Usage Notes

-This agent has real capabilities and real access
+This agent has real capabilities and real access.

 Python execution is not isolated

 Browser automation is powerful but controlled

-File access is sandboxed, but still real
+File access is sandboxed but operates on real files

-👉 If you are unsure:
+If you are unsure or uncomfortable:

-Remove the Python tool
+Remove the Python execution tool

-Remove browser tools
+Remove browser automation tools

-Start with limited capabilities
+Start with a limited set of capabilities

 You are responsible for how this agent is used.

-🎨 Philosophy
+Design Philosophy

-This project is not a polished product — it’s a starting point.
+This project is not a polished product.
+It is intended as a starting point.

+You are encouraged to:

 Experiment with prompts